 EDMONTON -- It's strange how a team that just spent $196 million on improvements doesn't look any different to the Edmonton Oilers.

-The new-look Minnesota Wild beat them just like the old-look Minnesota Wild always beat them.
+The new-look Minnesota Wild beat them just as the old-look Minnesota Wild always beat them.

 Having won 10 of their last 12 games against Edmonton before adding coveted free agents Zach Parise and Ryan Suter, the Wild made it 11 of 13 Thursday with a 3-1 victory at Rexall Place.

-NOTES: Thursday marked the first game between Edmonton and Minnesota since Oilers defenseman Nick Schultz and Wild defenseman Tom Gilbert were traded for each other last year.
-Thanks to a quirk in the schedule -- and the lockout -- it has been 420 days since the division rivals last played. ...
-Eighteen of Dany Heatley's 29 goals for Minnesota have been the team's first goal of the game. ...
-Edmonton LW Ryan Jones is moving closer to the lineup.
-Coach Ralph Krueger said Jones is "in the starting blocks." ...
-Lennart Petrell, who has been out since being hit in the head with a puck during warm-ups last week, is improving.
+NOTES: Wild forward Cal Clutterbuck had to be helped off the ice after a low hit from Taylor Hall, who was ejected for kneeing.
+Clutterbuck has a bad charley horse. ...
+Thursday marked the first game between Edmonton and Minnesota since Oilers defenseman Nick Schultz and Wild defenseman Tom Gilbert were traded for each other last year.
+Thanks to a quirk in the schedule, and the lockout, it's been 420 days since the division rivals last played. ...
+Eighteen of Dany Heatley's 29 goals for Minnesota have been the Wild's first goal of the game. ...
+Edmonton left wing Ryan Jones is moving closer and closer to the lineup.
+Coach Ralph Krueger said the winger is "in the starting blocks." ...
+Edmonton forward Lennart Petrell, who's been out since being hit in the head with a puck during a pregame warm-up last week, is improving.
 He skated for the first time Thursday. ...
-D Theo Peckham, back from his AHL conditioning stint after reporting to training camp badly out of shape, played his first game of the season, taking veteran Ryan Whitney's spot in the lineup.
+Oilers defenseman Theo Peckham, back from his AHL conditioning stint after reporting to training camp badly out of shape, played his first game of the season, taking veteran Ryan Whitney's spot in the lineup.
+He finished minus-1.